-While there is no denying that the go-to vehicle types remain to be those fuelled by petrol or diesel, many are surprised at the large percentage of the nation who are opting to switch to the environmentally friendly alternative of electric vehicles.
-It is thought that, to date, there are over 150,000 electrically powered vehicles operating on Britain’s roads – a figure that is estimated to rise by 4,500 each month.
-With leading car manufacturers such as Jaguar, Audi and Tesla all consistently adding new innovative features to their EV’s, we can most definitely expect to see the popularity of electric vehicles continue to grow in upcoming years.
+While there is no denying that the go-to vehicle types remain to be those fuelled by petrol or diesel, many are surprised at the large percentage of the nation who are now opting to switch to electric vehicles as an environmentally friendly alternative.
+While the statistics for 2020 have yet to be released, according to research by Next Green Car, there were as many as 265,000 plug-in vehicles on the road in January 2019.
+With leading car manufacturers such as Hyundai, Renault and of course, Tesla, all continuously advancing their EVs with new innovative features, we can most definitely expect to see this figure rise in the upcoming years.

-If you are becoming increasingly intrigued at the thought of trading in your car for an EV, then great news, we have devised a full guide to the many benefits of electric vehicles, along with the most sought-after features guaranteed to transform your driving experience.
+With the above in mind, if you are becoming increasingly intrigued at the thought of trading in your wheels for an EV, then great news!
+We have devised a full guide to the many advantages of electric cars, along with the most sought-after features guaranteed to transform your driving experience.

-The concept of an EV is rather simple, as opposed to a standard car, an electric vehicle is powered solely by a battery pack.
+The concept of an EV is fairly simple – as opposed to a standard car, an electric vehicle is powered solely by a battery pack.
 The battery pack transports fuel, otherwise known as the battery power, over to an electric motor which operates all other components of the vehicle.
-The motor is responsible for turning the wheels, powering the headlights, turning on the stereo and as a whole, everything else that you may need while driving.
-There are absolutely no differences between the capabilities of an electric vehicle compared to a standard vehicle; you will not have to alter the way that you drive to suit an EV specifically.
+The motor is responsible for turning the wheels, powering the headlights, turning on the stereo and everything else that you may need while driving.
+There are absolutely no differences between the capabilities of an electric vehicle compared to a standard car, which means that you will not have to alter the way that you drive to suit an EV.

 The more complicated topic that comes alongside electric vehicles is the different types available on the market.
 There are three different types of EV’s; these are:

 - Hybrid-Electric Vehicles (HEVs)

 The only difference between the three types of EV’s is the ratio of electrically powered fuel to standard fuel, such as petrol or diesel: